neon-fish/page-turner/README.md

       "What do you think?\n(Click to reveal choices)", ],
     choices: [
-      // If a next page is not specified, the next page to be diplayed is the next in the list of all pages { text: "Cool!" },
+      // If a next page is not specified, the next page to be displayed is the next in the list of all pages { text: "Cool!" },
       // Define a next page in a choice to jump to that page if the choice is clicked { text: "I'm not impressed.", nextPage: PAGE.BAD },